 1. “Jolene” – Dolly Parton

-Lyric Sample: “Jolene, Jolene, Jolene, Jolene, I’m begging of you please don’t take my man.”
+Lyric Sample: “Jolene, I’m begging of you, please don’t take my man.”

-Dolly Parton’s classic ballad tells the story of a woman pleading with the beautiful Jolene to not steal her man.
-It’s a timeless anthem of vulnerability and desperation, making it an essential addition to any list of songs with a girl’s name in the title.
+Dolly Parton’s classic ballad tells the story of a woman pleading with the beautiful Jolene not to steal her man.

 2. “Valerie” – Amy Winehouse